msftcangoblowm/logging-strict/docs/getting_started/usage.rst

 within entrypoint
 ~~~~~~~~~~~~~~~~~~

-The ProcessPool (not ThreadPool) worker is isolated within it's own
+The :py:class:`multiprocessing.pool.Pool` (not ThreadPool) worker is
-process.
-So the dirty nature of logging configuration has no effect
+isolated within it's own process.
+So the dirty nature of logging
-on other processes.
+configuration has no effect on other processes.

 logging.config yaml file within package, logging_strict